whoisalireza/Side-Scroller-in-C-using-raylib-/README.md

 # Side-Scroller-in-C-using-raylib-

+#THIS GAME IS NOT IN A PLAYABLE STATE RIGHT NOW

 - OLD DESCRIPTION BEGIN -

 Another small project for uni.
 A flappy bird like side scroller, which is not finished however.